DogEggz01/PostalExpansion/README.md

 ### Hard port bonus ###
 - When deliver to certain harder to access port, the reward will be double again (so total x3 compare to regular mail mission)
-- You will start have chance to get hard port mission after reputaion 4.
+- You will start having chance to get hard port mission after reputaion 4.
 After rep 6 you will guaranteed to get 1.
 - Regular mail won't get this bonus.
 - Following port are considered hard port:
 | 26 | Aestra Abbey |